Loading...

 export PATH=$PATH:/opt/scripts

-Always preserve the existing PATH by referencing $PATH.
-Appending adds your directory at the end, which reduces the risk of accidentally shadowing system binaries with a custom script of the same name.
+Preserve the existing PATH by referencing $PATH.
+Appending places your directory at the end, which reduces the risk of shadowing system binaries with a custom script of the same name.

 PATH updated for this session.